amazon-science/sccl/README.md

 ### SCCL with explicit augmentations

      In additional to the original data, SCCL requires a pair of augmented data for each instance.

      The data format is (text, text1, text2) where text1 and text2 are the column names of augmented pairs.
      See our NAACL paper for details about the learning objective.

-    download the original datastes from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data
+    Step-1. download the original datastes from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data

-    then obtain the augmented data using the code in ./AugData/
+    step-2. then obtain the augmented data using the code in ./AugData/

+    step-3 run the code via the following:

       """
       python3 main.py \